Why Feedback Cultures Fail — and What Systems Need Instead

 People can speak freely… and nothing happens.

-Over time, a pattern emerges:
+Over time, a familiar pattern forms:

 • raise concern